YooSHome/SenseCapConfig/README.md

 ### Home Assistant Automation for senors data publishing

-If you want to display any information from HA on SenseCap Indicator screesn (like temp, humidity of other sensors, rooms), you need to create an automation to publish the data to the Indicator device.
+If you want to display any information from HA on SenseCap Indicator screens (like temp, humidity of other sensors, rooms), you need to create an automation to publish the data to the Indicator device.

 *Example of the automation*
 Publish a temperature and humidity sensor data on MQTT every minute (time_pattern)